Snehanraikar/Netflix_clone_django/README.md

    cd django_netflix_clone
    ```

-virtual environment:
+3. virtual environment:

    ```
    source venv/bin/activate
    ```

-5. Install the required packages:
+4. Install the required packages:

    ```
    pip install -r requirements.txt
    ```

-6. Set up the database:
+5. Set up the database:

    ```
    python manage.py makemigrations
    python manage.py migrate
    ```

-7. Create a superuser account:
+6. Create a superuser account:

    ```
    python manage.py createsuperuser
    ```
+   You can leave blank for username, and then input the password.

-8. Run the development server:
+7. Run the development server:

    ```
    python manage.py runserver
    ```

-9. Visit http://localhost:8000/ in your web browser to access the app.
+8. Visit http://localhost:8000/ in your web browser to access the app.

 ## Usage